nus-cs2103-AY2021S1/tp/docs/Testing.md

 * Table of Contents
 {:toc}
 --------------------------------------------------------------------------------------------------------------------
-# Page Introduction
+# Testing Documentation
 This page will document our testing for classes in Inventoryinator.
+Segmented into:
+* Unittesting
+* Integration Testing
+* Hybrid Testing
+* Acceptance Testing

 ### Launch and shutdown